 "The clubs are tired of messing with problem guys, and Tylan will be a non-issue guy.
 He's not going to give any team a black eye for anything," Gundy said.
 "He's everything they look for from a character standpoint."

 While character might be an easy evaluation for NFL clubs where Tylan is concerned, assessing his knee injury will be a bit more complicated.
 Tracin was more susceptible to recurrence due to a rehab process from his high school ACL tears that proved to be inadequate, while Tylan's tear happened at Oklahoma State, where he received what he called "the best of everything" in his rehab process.
 That should help allay any NFL fears about proneness to injury running in the family.
-Still, as with any draft prospect with a significant injury in his medical history, Wallace's medical exam at the NFL Scouting Combine will be closely scrutinized by club doctors.
+Still, as with any draft prospect with a significant injury in his medical history, Wallace's medical exam will be closely scrutinized by club doctors.

 "He came over to me when I was sitting there and told me I'd get through it," said Tylan, who at the time of the injury was leading the nation with 17.0 yards per reception.
 "And I believed him, because he'd been through it three times.
 He believed that I had what it took to get through it, too."